Recruitment

 The usual fix for cheating is surveillance.
 Lock the browser.
 Track the candidate's eyes.
 That works for a coding test with one correct answer.
 It does nothing for soft skills, where what you care about is how someone talks, decides, and handles a tricky moment.

 A better fix is to remove the shared answer key entirely.
 When the test comes from your job description and the conversation changes based on what the candidate says, there is nothing to look up.
-Here is how that works in practice.

 • Paste in your job description.
 WiseWorld reads it and maps the role to all 44 soft skills.
 This takes about 5.5 minutes, depending on how much your hiring manager wants to fine-tune.